 Most nonprofit organizations have trouble understanding cryptocurrencies like Bitcoin.
 But a growing segment of the philanthropic community today is making use of cryptocurrencies for charitable donation purposes.
 Our sector cannot afford to ignore the subject any longer.

 Cryptocurrency is, “any form of currency that only exists digitally, that usually has no central issuing or regulating authority but instead uses a decentralized system to record transactions and manage the issuance of new units, and that relies on cryptography to prevent counterfeiting and fraudulent transactions” (Merriam-Webster).
 Blockchain is also included in the online dictionary, as noted:

 The following list is organized newest item of information first.
-If your nonprofit would like to accept cryptocurrencies, but you do not know how to launch that kind of process, I have visited with The Giving Block at length.
+If your nonprofit would like to accept cryptocurrencies, but you do not know how to launch the process, I have visited with The Giving Block at length.
 You might review their videos and information and reach out for assistance.
 But there are other platforms like Engiven as well, and you can set up your nonprofit’s own account on Coinbase, for instance. #SmartThinking

 On Clubhouse?
 There are a growing number of bitcoin and crypto discussions.
 Join in!